ms-us-rcg-app-innovation/sap-integration-landing-zone-accelerator-dev/bicep/README.md

 <!-- ABOUT THE PROJECT -->
 # Powershell Deployment
-The following PowerShell commands will require azure CLI to be installed
+Executing the deployment of bicep defined resources will require azure CLI to be installed
   + [Installing AZ CLI for Powershell](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)

 ```powershell